I’m a lightweight hiker. As I’ve said before:

 - Sleeping pad—I’m what is referred to as a rotisserie sleeper.
 Despite my tossing and turning, I’m pretty comfortable on a 3/4 length foam pad.
 When this inflatable pad fills with mildew, I may make the switch.
 For now, I consider this (along with my electronics) to be a luxury item.

 - At the persistent request of a close friend, I have decided to carry an ankle sleeve/brace.
-I have a bad habit of rolling my left ankle in this pair of trail runners.
+I have a bad habit of rolling my ankles in this pair of trail runners, but I refuse to switch to heavy boots.
 It usually happens when I’ve done a lot of miles, particularly downhill, and I’m not paying close attention to where I step.

 IfWhen it happens on the JMT, I’ll have a way to cope with the pain aside from abusing Ibuprofen.